-Some clients just show up late, others at least call in advance to say they are running late.
+Some clients show up late; others at least call in advance to say they are running late.
 In either case, late clients throw off your schedule.
-If clients are always late and no matter how much you bring up the issue, they never change; you’ll need to decide if you can afford to continue the relationship.
-Regarding clients who call a few minutes before the scheduled appointment to say they are going to be late; find out how late they plan to be.
-If it’s more than 15 or so minutes, advise them that you may need to adjust the time of the session.
-You also can consider charging a late fee.
+If clients are always late, and no matter how much you bring up the issue, they never change; you’ll need to decide if you can afford to continue the relationship.
+Regarding clients who call a few minutes before the scheduled appointment to say they will be late, please find out how late they plan to be.
+If it’s more than 15 or so minutes, advise them that you may need to adjust the session's time.
+You can consider charging a late fee.

 Wants something for nothing

-Some clients love a bargain, so much so that they expect some services to be discounted or worse yet for free.
+Some clients love a bargain so much that they expect some services to be discounted or, worse yet, for free.
 They never hesitate to ask that you add something to the treatment.
 On occasion, you might want to reward long-standing clients with extra time for a massage or throw in samples of retail products.
 But your time and professional products cost money.
 Clients who always want extras need to understand you charge for additional services or products.